Chapter 6 Guide for Authors

 - Please consider the best time in your package’s development to submit.
 Your package should be sufficiently mature so that reviewers are able to review all essential aspects, but keep in mind that review may result in major changes.

-- For any submission or pre-submission inquiry the README of your package should provide enough information about your package (goals, usage, similar packages) for the editors to assess its scope.
+- For any submission or pre-submission inquiry the README of your package should provide enough information about your package (goals, usage, similar packages) for the editors to assess its scope without having to install the package.
+Even better, set up a pkgdown website for allowing more detailed assessment of functionality online.

 - If you use repostatus.org badges (which we recommend), submit when you’re ready to get an Active instead of WIP badge.
 Similarly, if you use lifecycle badges, submission should happen if the package is at least Maturing.

-- At the submission stage, all major functions should be stable enough to be fully documented and tested.
+- At the submission stage, all major functions should be stable enough to be fully documented and tested; the README should make a strong case for the package (the editors will read it to e.g. evaluate this as in scope or not.).

 - We strongly suggest submitting your package for review before publishing on CRAN or submitting a software paper describing the package to a journal.
 Review feedback may result in major improvements and updates to your package, including renaming and breaking changes to functions.